aspose-html/Aspose.HTML-Documentation/content/net/how-to-articles/how-to-set-font-folder/_index.md

 ### **Set Font Folder to Render HTML to Image**

-Let's consider C# example of how to use the Aspose.HTML for .NET library to convert an HTML document to an image format, while also setting a folder for custom fonts:
+Let's consider the C# example of how to use the Aspose.HTML for .NET library to convert an HTML document to an image format, while also setting a folder for custom fonts:

 {{< highlight java >}}
 using System.IO;